-We are excited to share the results of multi-year research project titled Collective Action in Rural Communities: Mapping Opportunities for Cooperative Conversion and Start-up.
-The goal of this project is to enhance opportunities for rural cooperative entrepreneurship by providing decision-making tools and research-based information to cooperative and economic developers, rural entrepreneurs, and policy makers.
-Our report delves into the many ways rural communities are using the cooperative model to meet collective needs and to strengthen communities and local economies.
+We are excited to share the results of a multi-year research and outreach project titled Collective Action in Rural Communities: Mapping Opportunities for Cooperative Conversion and Start-up.
+The goal of this project was to enhance opportunities for rural cooperative entrepreneurship by providing decision-making tools and research-based information to cooperative and economic developers, rural entrepreneurs, and policy makers.
+Our report delves into the many ways rural communities are using the cooperative model to meet collective needs and to strengthen local economies.

-In the report itself and highlighted below, you will find:
+In the report and highlighted below, you will find:

 - factors that contribute to new co-op development in rural areas,